Apex-16-ai/apex-core/examples/text-to-speech/README.md

 # Text-to-speech

-This small example shows how you can generate real-time audio data from text.
+This small example shows how you can generate real-time audio data from text.// Modified on Tue Jan 21 11:33:40 PM +01 2025